 - Funeral expenses.
 To offset the cost of the funeral service of your loved ones.

-If you have suffered from carbon monoxide poisoning and would like to make a carbon monoxide poisoning claim then we can make it easy for you by offering a no win no fee service.
+If you have suffered from carbon monoxide poisoning and would like to make a carbon monoxide poisoning claim, then we can make it easy for you by offering a no win no fee service.
 No win no fee is also known as a conditional fee agreement.
-This means that we will help you to win your case without you paying any money upfront.
-If you are successful in your claim then the fee will simply be collected from your settlement money.
-The fact that you are not required to pay any money upfront takes away some of the stress of making a claim at what is sure to be a difficult time in your life.
+This means that we will help you to win your case without you having to pay any money upfront.
+If you are successful in your claim, then the fee will simply be collected from your settlement money.
+The fact that you are not required to pay any money upfront takes away some of the stress of claiming carbon monoxide poisoning compensation at what is sure to be a difficult time in your life.

 |Reason that damages are payable||Compensation amount||Notes|

 |Loss of life following a period of awareness before unconsciousness||£9,870 to £10,010||Injuries causing pain, unconsciousness after 3 hours followed by death within a fortnight|